MirageNet/Mirage/doc/docs/analyzers/MIRAGE1304.md

 ## How to Resolve

+### Recommended Fix: Inherit from NetworkBehaviour
-To resolve this error, ensure the component type inherits from `NetworkBehaviour` instead of `MonoBehaviour`.
+Ensure the component type inherits from `NetworkBehaviour` instead of `MonoBehaviour`.
 Mirage is able to serialize components that inherit from `NetworkBehaviour` by writing their parent `NetworkIdentity` and the component's index.

+{{{ Path:'Snippets/Analyzers/Mirage1304.cs' Name:'mirage1304-recommended' }}}

+---

+### Alternative Solution: Use a serializable identifier
-Alternatively, if the component itself is purely local and cannot be networked, pass a serializable identifier (like a unique ID, parent `NetworkIdentity`, or string) instead of the component object itself.
+If the component itself is purely local and cannot be networked, pass a serializable identifier (like a unique ID, parent `NetworkIdentity`, or string) instead of the component object itself.

-{{{ Path:'Snippets/Analyzers/Mirage1304.cs' Name:'mirage1304-resolved' }}}
+{{{ Path:'Snippets/Analyzers/Mirage1304.cs' Name:'mirage1304-alternative' }}}